1946–47 Cornell Big Red men's ice hockey season

 The 1946–47 Cornell Big Red men's ice hockey season was the 40th season of play for the program.
-The teams was coached by Nick Bawlf in his 25th season.
+The team was coached by Nick Bawlf in his 25th season.

 Season

 Now more than a full year removed from the end of World War II, college hockey was getting back to normal.
 For Cornell, however, little had changed; the team was still unable to expand their playing schedule due to not having an indoor rink and being relatively remote in central New York.
 One of the few teams willing to travel to Ithaca was nearby Colgate and the Red Raiders met the Big Red for the latter's season opener.
 In what would turn out to be the only home game on the year, Cornell got a late start and trailed 1–2 after 20 minutes.
 When visiting netminder Mark Galloway complained about the lack of light the coaches of the two teams gave their players an extended rest to see if the illumination would improve.
 When more sun wasn't forthcoming the teams agreed to call the game after just one period.

 Three days later, Cornell travelled south to play its first full game against Army.
 The match turned into a debacle for the Big Red as not only did they lose 1–8 but three players were injured in the game.
-Starters Ken Hillas and Wally Schmidt came up lake while reserve Dave Batt pulled a muscle in his leg and was knocked out for the year.
+Starters Ken Hillas and Wally Schmidt came up lame while reserve Dave Batt pulled a muscle in his leg and was knocked out for the year.
 Even without the injuries, Cornell would have been hard pressed to win the game as the team had hardly been able to practice, an all-too-familiar problem for the club.
 With Hillas unable to play in the next game, coach Bawlf turned to backup Bill Brady with relative unknown Jack McNair in reserve.
 Unfortunately for Cornell, Yale was one of the best teams in the country that year and the Elis took no mercy on the short-handed Reds.
 With Cornell being pummeled by the Bulldogs, McNair was put in midway through the second period and turned in a stellar performance that had the Eli faithful cheer him as he left the ice.
 They were able to, of course, because their team had won 13–0.